vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/_index.md

 ## Why is this learning path important?

-This learning path will take you on a journey of building a greenfield blocking web application from scratch, getting it to run on a modern cloud native platform, and how to deal with it after it goes to production.
+This learning path will take you on a journey of building a greenfield web application from scratch, getting it to run on a modern cloud native platform, and how to deal with it after it goes to production.